10 Steps to Email Management Mastery: A Step-by-Step Guide (2020)

-Promotional emails work as a self-promotional tool and give customers an idea about various sales and offers that a brand is willing to give them.
+Promotional emails work as a self-promotional tool and give customers an idea about various sales and offer that a brand is willing to give them.
 See how MODERNICA does it like a pro in its HTML email template promoting Black Friday sale.
-They have made good use of FOMO i.e fear of missing out to encourage subscribers to shop their limited edition collection.
-Besides, the 15% discount is also a great way of motivating people to go ahead with the purchase.
+They have made good use of FOMO, i.e., fear of missing out, to encourage subscribers to shop their limited edition collection.
+Besides, the 15% discount is also a great way of motivating people to purchase.

 b) Relational emails

 Relational emails help you foster your relationship with your customer base by offering them what you promised.
-From a weekly newsletter and a gift to relevant information, relational emails help you send it all and win customer's appreciation.
+From a weekly newsletter and a gift to relevant information, relational emails help you send it all and win customers' appreciation.
 Here's a visually appealing weekly newsletter example from ActionRocket.
-See how they have made good use of weekly newsletter by giving their subscribers an insight about top email design reviews.
+See how they have made good use of weekly newsletters by giving their subscribers insight into top email design reviews.

 c) Transactional emails

 Transactional emails are automated emails, triggered based on a subscriber's action.
 It includes sign up confirmation emails, welcome messages, order or purchase confirmation email, and so on.
 You can take some inspiration from the order confirmation email template of Affinity.
 They have done a good job by personalizing it with the name of the subscriber.
 Further, they have included the order details in a brief yet clear way while thanking the subscriber for their order.

 It is important to know about your audience.
 As mentioned earlier, you can collect some real data through subscription and opt-in forms.
 Also, you can gather relevant data through Google Analytics and Facebook insights.
 From data on demographics and locations to insight into customer interest, you will get a clear picture of your customer's interest and buying habits through these tools.